-For this standard, the employer and provider will need to sign a declaration to agree the apprentice has met the relevant Agriculture, environmental and animal care knowledge, skills and behaviours as set out in the standard.
+For this standard, the employer and provider will need to sign a declaration to agree the apprentice shows evidence of the relevant Agriculture, environmental and animal care knowledge, skills and behaviours as set out in the standard.

 The apprentice also must have achieved maths and English (Level 1) and taken the test for Level 2 functional skills.